ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 - WAYYYYY FASTER!
 - Bytecode viewer (mainly just for debugging this, but it looks cool.)
 - WAYYYYY FASTER! (x2)
-- Support for a few 6502 machines, not just the Commodore 64 (see `build.sh` for supported systems.)
+- Support for a few 6502 machines, not just the Commodore 64 (run `./build.sh targets` for supported systems.)

 ## How to Build